MicrosoftDocs/VBA-Docs/api/Visio.ValidationRuleSet.NameU.md

 > [!NOTE]
 > Beginning with Microsoft Visio 2000, you can use both local and universal names to refer to various Visio objects.
 When a user names a shape, for example, the user is specifying a local name.
 Beginning with Microsoft Office Visio 2003, the ShapeSheet spreadsheet displays only universal names in cell formulas and values.
 (In prior versions, universal names were not visible in the user interface.)

-As a developer, you can use universal names in a program when you do not want to change a name each time a solution is localized.
+As a developer, you can use universal names in a program when you don't want to change a name each time a solution is localized.
 Use the **[Name](Visio.ValidationRuleSet.Name.md)** property to get or set an object's local name.
 Use the **NameU** property to get or set its universal name.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]